 For content marketers this is specifically useful.
 There’s a huge amount of written content on the internet.
 This trend is not gonna end soon.
 You can use web scraping to gather content around a given topic and do some research.
 For example, you can find the best kind of title for your article by web scraping the most popular posts and analyzing their titles.
 You can figure out which words work the best.
 If you want to reuse content from the web be aware that simply republishing someone else’s work is unethical and illegal.
 But you can use it for your own research and study.

-Some companies are using web scraping to boost their SEO.
+SEO is a big part of B2B marketing.
+That’s why some companies are using web scraping to boost their SEO.
 We can setup a scraper that search for our website’s main keywords and checks our rankings.
 It’s a great way to get real-time and accurate info about our SEO position.
 Another way to advance our SEO is to scrape the full content of a competitor’s website and find the main keywords they are optimizing for.
 With this information in our hand, we can choose wisely what keywords to rank for and which ones to avoid.
 Also, we can fetch data like meta descriptions and image titles to recognize patterns and ultimately do a better job on our own site.

 Real Estate listings